openml/server-api/docs/installation.md

 # Installation

-*Current instructions written for Mac, but can be adapted for other operating systems.*
+*Current instructions tested on Mac, but likely work on most Unix systems.*

 The OpenML server will be developed and maintained for the latest minor release of Python (Python 3.12 as of writing).